junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The man walks into his view, wearing a facsimile of a mocking smile.
 "Obi-Wan Kenobi," he speaks in a lazy tone, his voice echoing through the claustrophobic space.
 Obi-Wan tries to figure out the size and possible location of this chamber just from the sound.
 "I knew you must be planning something, but I didn't think you would be idiotic enough to show up again."

 Obi-Wan thinks fast.
-He doesn't think he left any trace or got followed, they don't have any proof.
+He doesn't think he left any trace or was followed every time he was with Anakin.
+He's been careful, and so they don't have any proof.
 The Count must just try to intimidate him into spilling out the secrets.
-It's nothing more than a interrogation trick, and he wouldn't be fooled by that.
+It's nothing more than an average interrogation trick, and he wouldn't be fooled by that.

-He puts on an innocent face.
-"I don't know what you're talking about," Obi-Wan answers in a calm voice.
+He puts on an innocent face and answers in a calm voice.
+"I don't know what you're talking about."

 "Oh really?"
 Dooku mocks.
-"So you're saying you didn't spend the past *weeks* looking for the wanted, keeping in touch with them, deciphering their code in the scribbles on the wall, and joining their meetings?"
+"So you're saying you didn't spend the past *weeks* looking for the wanted fugitive, keeping in touch with them, deciphering their code in the scribbles on the wall, and joining their meetings?"

-Obi-Wan's heart sinks, temperature dropping from his face.
+Obi-Wan's heart sinks, temperature leaving his face.
 No way they get to guess all that just from nothing.
-The first thought comes to him is that they're betrayed from inside, fury and anger starting to burn inside him.
+The first thought coming to him is that they're betrayed from inside, fury and anger starting to burn inside him.
 Anakin trusts all those people, and half the Lower Level knows his plan.
-It can be anyone, and they are probably still right there, hiding in the crowd, joining the meetings like they're just one of them, all the while sharing all the information to Palpatine.
+It can be anyone, and they are probably still right there, hiding in the crowd, joining the meetings like they're just one of them, all the while sharing all the information with the Empire.

+Which means Anakin will be in tremendous danger if he continues to discuss his plan and starts attacking like that.
 Obi-Wan freezes.
-Anakin will be in danger if he discusses his plan and starts attacking like that.
-The Palace will be prepared for him.
+The Imperial Palace will be prepared for him.
 The secret entrances will be guarded.
+It will be a massacre.

 He grimaces, not wanting to think about what would happen after.
 But the image of the familiar horror from the battlefield, win or lose, is already rushing toward him like a tsunami wave, and the figures and bodies in those visions, are replaced by his new friends and those people he just started to know.

 Dooku studies his look closely.
 "Yes, Obi-Wan, we know, we know everything."
 He stretches each syllable and each word, as if each of them is physical, tangible, and he can stretch them into a rope to bind Obi-Wan round and round again.
 "It's foolish of you to even think we wouldn't find out."

 "How?"
 Obi-Wan spits, not bothering to pretend anymore.
 His expression has probably already given away the admission anyway.
-But no way he wouldn't try to get some intel if he has to go through this.
+But no way he wouldn't try to get some intel if he had to go through this.
 "Someone tipped you off?"

 Dooku walks around him, studying him from one side to the other, like a researcher studying his object.
 "You might say so."

-The worst suspicion is confirmed. *He needs to warn Anakin,* Obi-Wan thinks. *He needs to get out of here before they come in.
+The worst suspicion is confirmed. *He needs to warn Anakin,* Obi-Wan thinks desperately. *He needs to get out of here before they come in.
 He needs to save them.*

 "I would worry about yourself first if I were you," Dooku comments.

 "You're reading my mind?"
 The horrifying thought strikes Obi-Wan.
 He takes a second to consider the possibility -- Yes, that's definitely possible.
 He has to focus hard to try to put up a wall in his head.

-"I don't need to."
-Dooku informs him with a sound of satisfaction under his tone.
+"I don't need to," Dooku informs him with a sound of satisfaction under his tone.
 "Just look at you.
 You're writing everything on your face."

 Obi-Wan sets his jaw tight, not answering.